idlesilver/Multiverse-Parser/README.md

-  -h, --help            show this help message and exit --input INPUT         Import scene description as (URDF, MJCF, WORLD or USD) --output OUTPUT       Export scene description as (URDF, MJCF, WORLD or USD) --physics, --no-physics
+  -h, --help            show this help message and exit --input INPUT         Import scene description as (URDF, MJCF, WORLD or USD) --output OUTPUT       Export scene description as (URDF, MJCF, WORLD or USD) --fixed_base          Set the base link as fixed --add_xform_for_each_geom
-                        Whether to include physics properties or not --visual, --no-visual
-                        Whether to include visual meshes or not --collision, --no-collision
-                        Whether to include collision meshes or not --keepusd, --no-keepusd
+                        Add additional parent xform for each geom (only for input USD) --relative_to_ros_package RELATIVE_TO_ROS_PACKAGE
+                        The path to the ROS package that contains the URDF file (only for output URDF) --no-physics          Exclude the physics properties --no-visual           Exclude the visual meshes --no-collision        Exclude the collision meshes --keepusd             Keep the temporary USD file after exporting --inertiasource INERTIASOURCE
-                        Whether to keep the USD file or not --collisionrgba COLLISIONRGBA [COLLISIONRGBA ...]
+                        Where to get the inertia from (from_src, from_visual_mesh or from_collision_mesh) --defaultrgba DEFAULTRGBA [DEFAULTRGBA ...]
-                        The color of the collision meshes, if they exist
+                        The default color of the meshes
 ```